 For this reason, a number of social workers strongly support the bill.
 Dianore Moore, director of the Utah Division of Child and Family Services, stated: “We want kids to be kids and parents to be parents.
 We want kids to experience life.
 We want kids to have independent skills.”
 She says the bill codifies common sense.
 Absent indications of abuse or neglect, she says, the agency does not wish to interfere when parents give children some autonomy.
 Protective services are meant to support children, not to replace parents.

-Diane Redleaf, a Stanford-trained lawyer and legal director of the National Center for Housing and Child Welfare, strongly supports the law too.
+Diane Redleaf, a Stanford-trained lawyer and founder of Illinois’ Family Defense Center, strongly supports the law too.
 “Millions of parents — including middle class parents — fear the heavy hand of the state.
 They won’t let their kids play outside anymore.
 This is the worst sort of helicopter parenting, because it is parenting based on fear,” she said, adding that, “The Utah law is an excellent first step in the direction of creating a better system for everyone.”

-REASON 5: THE FREE-RANGE PARENTING LAW HELPS WORKING FAMILIES
+REASON 5: THE FREE-RANGE PARENTING LAW AND LET GROW PROCLAMATION HELP WORKING FAMILIES

 When helicopter parenting becomes the only legal way to parent, we all lose—those who choose to give our kids some independence and those who, because of necessity, must.
 No decent parent, rich or poor, should be second-guessed by the state.

 For instance, South Carolina mom Debra Harrell had been thrown in jail for a night and had her child taken away for 17 days, simply because she let the girl play in the sprinkler park while she worked her shift at McDonald’s nearby.

 How dare a hardworking mom who has made a rational, loving parenting decision be treated as a criminal?
 Judging from the outcry, most of America felt the same outrage.